alexey1986/gulp/README.md

-#To run gulp you should to do next actions:
+#To run gulp you should to do following actions:

 npm install gulp
 npm install --save-dev gulp-less